 I sometimes also then emphasize that wisdom is a choice, not just a consequence of experience or age.
 Some people arrive wise at birth, some people live a long life, and somehow avoid becoming wise.

 I recently heard how frequent the tragic occurrence is of children in Utah killing their selves.
-Hopefully, if any children in our lives are prone to do so, they know we care, that at least one person in their life cares about them, and values their uniqueness!
+If any children in our lives are prone to do so, they must know we care, that at least one person in their life cares about them, and values their uniqueness!

 It is my observation, especially last year, as I assisted kindergarten students, that everyone arrives kind at birth.
 It is our inherent physical and spiritual nature.
 I concluded similarly as I observed infant children, while I comforted them in the Neo Intensive Care Unit at Primary Children’s Hospital, singing my song-rhymes to them as I held and gently rocked them.
 When one infant child cries, others cry in empathy and fear.
 When one infant smiles or laughs, other infant children smile and laugh.

 When a child in kindergarten needs anything, other children in the kindergarten immediately respond to assist or provide what is needed.
 If a child needs a pencil, crayon or eraser, children immediately offer theirs.
 If a child doesn’t know an answer, others immediately provide them the answer.
 I also sadly observed that this kindness is stifled in our schools.
 When a child needs a pencil or such, teachers sometimes stop other children from helping, because they blame the child for the loss or destruction thereof.
 When a child doesn’t know an answer, and they are suffering tremendous, destructive anxiety, the children who try to assist are reprimanded for doing so.
 Yet, their compassion is so great, that I have happily seen them still persist in quietly trying to rescue the desperate child with the needed answer.